 Incentive funding to continue for SE Red-tailed Black-Cockatoo Nest Information

 Over the past two decades field researchers and volunteers have spent a lot of time and money attempting to locate Red-tailed Black-Cockatoo nests.
-Over the decades about 80 nests have been located.
+About 80 nests have been located in doing so.
 The proportion of juvenile birds counted in flocks indicates that there are many more active nests than those currently known to the Recovery Team.
 Finding new nests has proved difficult and expensive.
 For example, in 2008 the Recovery Team engaged an experienced consultant, assisted by several experienced volunteers for a month and only located two new nests.

 In July 2011 BirdLife Australia and the South-eastern Red-tailed Black-Cockatoo Recovery Team launched and trialled an innovative new Nest Incentive Scheme from a grant obtained from the Nature Foundation of South Australia, in an attempt to locate ‘new’ nest sites of the endangered South-eastern Red-tailed Black-Cockatoo across the species range in south-eastern South Australia and south-western Victoria.

-The scheme, which rewarded landholders and members of the public for the discovery of new nests, has proved to be a great success with a total of 23 new nests located since July 2011.
-Last season a record of nine new nests were found near Casterton and Edenhope thanks to the reports from local landholders and the work of Richard Hill and PhD student Daniella Teixeira.
+The scheme, which rewarded landholders and members of the public for the discovery of new nests, has proved to be a great success with a total of 31 new nests located since July 2011.
+In the 2016-2017 season a record of nine new nests were found near Casterton and Edenhope thanks to the reports from local landholders and the work of Richard Hill and PhD student Daniella Teixeira.